jshum/blog/_posts/2013-01-03-engineering-books-coverletters.md

 ---
 layout: post
 title: "Engineering Books, Coverletters"
-description: ""
-category:
+tldr: "Links about which engineering books to read, and tips on how to write a cover letter for a software engineering job"
-tags: [engineering, cs, books]
+tags: [engineering, cs, google, cover letter, jobs, resume, books]
 ---

 **Engineering books**
 http://www.eng.cam.ac.uk/admissions/information/reading.html
-A Beginner's Guide by Natasha McCarthy
+* A Beginner's Guide by Natasha McCarthy
-Flying Buttresses, Entropy and O-Rings: The World of an Engineer by James L Adams anything by Henry Petroski
+* Flying Buttresses, Entropy and O-Rings: The World of an Engineer by James L Adams
+* anything by Henry Petroski
-The Existential Pleasures of Engineering by Samuel C Florman
+* The Existential Pleasures of Engineering by Samuel C Florman

 http://blog.prof.so/2011/09/top-ten-best-engineering-books.html
-The Soul of a New Machine by Tracey Kidder
+* The Soul of a New Machine by Tracey Kidder
-The Psychology of Everyday Things by Donald A Norman
+* The Psychology of Everyday Things by Donald A Norman

 **How to write a software engineering cover letter** http://news.ycombinator.com/item?id=1783915

    1. Write like you speak, as if told over coffee or beer.
    2. Informal, but not too casual.
    3. Right to the point; the first sentence is your summary.